-What can one say about a city that has existed for thousands of years?
-The Eternal City of Rome, Italy, fits our criteria for an outstanding, educational family travel adventure that combines art, history, architecture, food and culture.
-Whether you’re spending just a few days in Rome or an entire month exploring the glory of Italy’s capital, our list of the top 11 things to do in Rome with kids will help guide your stay to this glorious, mad city.
+The Eternal City of Rome, Italy, has fascinated visitors for thousands of years.
+This glorious Italian capital city of history, architecture, food and culture is an ideal family vacation destination for an outstanding, educational family travel adventure.
+Whether you’re spending just a few days in Rome or an entire month exploring the glory of Italy’s capital, our list of the top 11 things to do in Rome with kids will help guide your stay to this phenomenal city.

 Gladiators!
-Christians!
+Early Christians!
 Wild beasts!
-My children’s imagination ran wild as we walked through the ancient viewing galleries of the most iconic ruin in Rome, the Colosseum.
-Peering down onto the subterranean caverns where animals and prisoners would have been kept and led up (using an ingenious pulley system) to their (violent) deaths was an incredible experience.
+My children’s imagination ran wild as we walked through the ancient viewing galleries of the most iconic ruin of Ancient Rome, the Colosseum.
+Peering down onto the subterranean caverns where wild animals and prisoners would have been kept and led up (using an ingenious pulley system) to their violent deaths is an incredible experience.

-The scale of this stadium is impressive.
-Even more so when we consider that it still stands today – a testament to the Roman Empire’s engineering and architectural prowess.
+The scale is impressive, even more so considering it still stands today – a testament to the Roman Empire’s engineering and architectural prowess.

 When people ask me for advice about what to do in Rome with kids, I always recommend spending time in the Forum and Colosseum area.
-It’s one of our favorite places in Rome for kids and families.
-First time travellers to Italy will also find this guide useful in planning their trip.
+It’s one of our favorite and best places in Rome for kids and families.
+First time travellers to Italy will also find this guide useful in planning a trip for the whole family.

-When visiting the Colosseum, take the kids’ photos with the modern Romans in ancient costume vying for your tourist dollars.
+When visiting the Colosseum, take the kids’ photos with the modern ‘Ancient Romans’ in imperial costume lingering outside.
 Yes, it’s kitschy, but priceless.

-Saved from destruction through its consecration as a Christian church in the 7th century, the ancient Pantheon temple built first by Agrippa and then by Hadrian is an architectural and historical jewel.
+Saved from destruction through its consecration as a Catholic church in the 7th century, the ancient Pantheon temple built first by Agrippa and then by Hadrian is an architectural and historical jewel.

 The dome and oculus, the bronze doors and royal tombs, and the original portico are marvels of the ancient world.
 A visit to this structure is an excellent beginning to anyone’s architectural education, whether young or old.
 It’s one of the best things to do with kids in Rome.